Coventry City - A Brief History

 In 1983 Hill resigned as Chairman and Sexton was replaced by Bobby Gould but on the field the team struggled, with relegation avoided on the last day of the season three years running.

-In 1986 however Gould's successor Don Mackay was replaced by the duo of George Curtis and John Sillett who supported by Coventry born chairman John Poynton took the club to their finest hour twelve months later.
+In 1986 however Gould's successor Don Mackay was replaced by John Sillett, alongside MD George Curtis, who supported by Coventry-born chairman John Poynton took the club to their finest hour twelve months later.

-A team without stars won their way to Wembley with outstanding teamwork, a gritty determination and above all a sense of fun.
-They defeated Tottenham Hotspur 3-2 after extra time in one of the finest post war FA Cup Finals.
+A team without star names won their way to Wembley with outstanding teamwork, a gritty determination and above all a sense of fun.
+They defeated Tottenham Hotspur 3-2 after extra time in one of the finest post war FA Cup Finals, with goals from David Bennett, Keith Houchen's diving header and a Gary Mabbutt own goal.

-The inexperienced Butcher lasted 14 months and his temporary successor Don Howe bored City fans rigid until Bobby Gould returned in the summer of 1992.
+The inexperienced Butcher lasted 14 months and his temporary successor Don Howe style of play was unpopular, before Bobby Gould returned in the summer of 1992.

 The Premiership Years